ch-a11y/machine_learning_hw/README.md

    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "- In terms of recall, again, oversampling had the highest scores - this time SMOTE the highest with 0.67.\n" ]
+    "- In terms of recall, again, oversampling had the highest scores.\n" ]
   },
   {
    "cell_type": "markdown",
    "metadata": {},
    "source": [
-    "- Oversampling was also highest for geometric mean, with naive oversampling the highest with a score of 0.63.\n" ]
+    "- Oversampling was also highest for geometric mean, with naive oversampling resulted the highest score.\n" ]
   },
   {